| 1964 XM Coupe | |

 [You must be registered and logged in to see this image.]

-So now both front floors need doing, I have original floor panels to put back in.
-And there is now copious amounts of surface rust on all those bare metal spots you can see, plus all the dash and half the roof.
 It ended up back at the ex wife's house in the garage for 5 or so years until they decided to move house and I got another towie mate to bring my baby girl home.

 It then sat in the garage at my house and turned itself into a great workbench and parts holder.